apify/apify-docs/docs/actors/development/base_docker_images.md

 ## [](#python-actor-images) Images with Apify Client for Python preinstalled

-These images contain the [Apify API client for Python](https://docs.apify.com/apify-client-python) preinstalled.
+The [Apify API client for Python](https://docs.apify.com/apify-client-python) is preinstalled on these images.

 - **Python 3 on Alpine Linux** ([`apify/actor-python`](https://hub.docker.com/r/apify/actor-python/)) - a slim image with Python 3 and the [Apify API client for Python](https://docs.apify.com/apify-client-python) preinstalled.
 Comes in multiple versions containing Python 3.7, 3.8 or 3.9.